Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 E – REST AND BE THANKFUL VIEWPOINT On road A83, just after Loch Restil, there is the Rest and Be Thankful Viewpoint, that offers beautiful views of Glen Croe.
 In the valley, runs the old military road that was built by soldiers in the 18th century following the Jacobite rebellion.
 With the completion of the construction of the road in 1750, a stone was erected with the words Rest and Be Thankful.
 There is a large parking lot and sometimes there is a snack van.

-Rest and Be Thankful Viewpoint - Scotland Road Trip Itinerary
+Rest and Be Thankful Viewpoint on a Scotland Road Trip Itinerary

 Rest and Be Thankful Viewpoint © The Luxury Travelers